lucahendicott/repoThatWillBeNamed/README.md

 Here is the route to update a playlist name by grabbing the i.d.
 ![update-route](public/assets/images/update-route.png)

 the route was tested in postman.
-The original name was "Pizza Party", and the test was run to change it to "cool party dude!"
+The original name was "Pizza Party", and the test was run to change it to "cool party dude!"<br>
 ![postman-test](public/assets/images/unnamed.png)

 Once the put method was sent.
 We can see the playlist name was changed in the database.